-- Discectomy – a procedure that removes all or part of a herniated disc, which in turn can relieve pressure on a pinched nerve root or the spinal cord.
+- Discectomy – a procedure that removes all or part of a herniated disc, which, in turn, can relieve pressure on a pinched nerve root or the spinal cord.
 During the procedure, a spinal fusion may be necessary to stabilize the spine.

 - Laminotomy – a procedure that partially removes laminae (thin plates of bone that form a protective arch around the spinal cord) to enlarge the spinal canal and relieve nerve compression.

-Sometimes, the surgeries listed above are performed as open spine procedures, which involve a large incision in the neck or back, muscle dissection, and the removal of a sizeable portion of spinal anatomy.
+Sometimes, the surgeries listed above are performed as open spine procedures, which involve a large incision in the neck or back, muscle disruption and the removal of a sizeable portion of spinal anatomy.
 As a result, the recovery period can be quite lengthy and arduous for a patient who chooses to undergo an open spine surgery.